 the last remaining snow has disappeared from Mount Kilimanjaro, leaving

 a regular basis.
-The country is particularly vulnerable to sea levels.
+This country is particularly vulnerable to rising sea levels.

 in its history.*